d2si/sovereign-keys/README.md

     git commit -m "Removing most the EC2 instances" git push
     ```
+4. Remove the CloudHSM cluster Security Group from the Bastion instance
-4. Remove the cluster itself:
+5. Remove the CloudHSM cluster itself:
     ```sh
-    cluster_id=$(aws cloudhsmv2 describe-clusters --output text --query "Clusters[0].ClusterId")
     aws cloudhsmv2 delete-cluster --cluster-id $cluster_id
     ```
-5. Empty all the S3 buckets if you can (if you were in COMPLIANCE mode, you can't).
+6. Empty all the S3 buckets if you can (if you were in COMPLIANCE mode, you can't).
 If you cannot empty them, CloudFormation will not delete them and they will remain in your account.
 The bucket to empty are named:
     - \<GloballyUniqueCompanyIdentifier>-sovereign-keys-audit-logs
     - \<GloballyUniqueCompanyIdentifier>-sovereign-keys-customer-audit-logs
     - \<GloballyUniqueCompanyIdentifier>-sovereign-keys-ekt **/!\ HUGE WARNING HERE /!\\**: emptying this bucket is the same thing as deleting every SK volumes and their snapshots.
 If you are in a production environment, **you DON'T WANT TO DO THAT**.
-6. Remove the CloudHSM cluster Security Group from the Bastion instance
-7. Delete the CloudHSM cluster Security Group, as it will prevent the VPC removal
-8. Terminate the `ec2-sovereign-keys-test-customer-test-instance-restored`, as it will prevent the "dummy" customer VPC removal
+7. Terminate the `ec2-sovereign-keys-test-customer-test-instance-restored`, as it will prevent the "dummy" customer VPC removal
-9. Delete the AMI and snapshots created during the tests
+8. Delete the AMI and snapshots created during the tests
-10. Delete the `Sovereign Keys` architecture stack:
+9. Delete the `Sovereign Keys` architecture stack:
     ```sh
     aws cloudformation delete-stack --stack-name cfn-sovereign-keys-mainstack
     aws cloudformation wait stack-delete-complete --stack-name cfn-sovereign-keys-mainstack
     ```
-11. Confirme the architecture stack is correctly deleted, **then** delete the `Sovereign Keys` pipeline stack:
+10. Confirm the architecture stack is correctly deleted, **then** delete the `Sovereign Keys` pipeline stack:
     ```sh
     aws cloudformation delete-stack --stack-name sk-stack
     ```